Cross-tenant inbound and outbound restrictions

 Two-way tenant isolation (inbound and outbound connection restriction)

-Two-way tenant isolation will block connection establishment attempts to your tenant from other tenants.
-Additionally, two-way tenant isolation will also block connection establishment attempts from your tenant to other tenants.
+Two-way tenant isolation blocks connection establishment attempts to your tenant from other tenants.
+Additionally, two-way tenant isolation also blocks connection establishment attempts from your tenant to other tenants.

-In this scenario, the tenant admin has enabled two-way tenant isolation on the Contoso tenant while the external Fabrikam tenant hasn't been added to the allowlist.
+In this scenario, the tenant admin allows two-way tenant isolation on the Contoso tenant while the external Fabrikam tenant hasn't been added to the allow list.

 Users signed in to Power Platform in the Contoso tenant can’t establish outbound Microsoft Entra ID-based connections to data sources in the Fabrikam tenant despite presenting appropriate Microsoft Entra credentials to establish the connection.
 This is outbound tenant isolation for the Contoso tenant.